storyfeet/dugi_bialan/content/grammar.md

 Auxiliaries (AUX) are a small set of special words that can be used in a variety of ways that other words cannot.

 Prefixes (PRE) must always have an item after them to complete their meaning.
 If the same prefix occurs twice, that becomes a complete word, and means roughly the concept it carries.
-For example "ga-una" means "colour of mouth" or "red" but "ga-ga" means "colour"
+For example {{qoth "ga-una"}} means "colour of mouth" or "red" but {{qoth "ga-ga"}} means "colour"

+Yes-no questions are asked by using the "particle not-particle" structure.

+* {{qoth "vin li va-li buna"}} : "you are not-are good?" / "are you good?"
+* {{qoth "vin wei va-wei giawin" }} : "you do not-do go?" / "are you going?"
+* {{qoth "vin wei giain gin va-gin mi"}} : "you go with not-with me?" / "can I come with you?"

+**Any** particle can be turned into a yes-no question like this, though only one per sentence.

+Information questions can be asked by replacing the missing information with the word {{qoth "vemi"}} or "what".

+* {{qoth "vin da mi wei bena ei vemi"}} "you to me give what?"
+* {{qoth "zan vemi wei dugi"}} "person what do speak" / "who's speaking"

 Formal Sentence Structure